Dark Matter as a Trapped K=6 Remnant in the Octahedral Voids of the FCC Vacuum Lattice

 Majorana-type dark-matter particle.

-Falsiable consequences.
+Falsifiable consequences.

-No matterantimatter asymmetry is required (or possible) in the dark sector.
+No matter–antimatter asymmetry is required (or possible) in the dark sector.
 The cos-

 mological abundance of the dark species is set by formation rates and the early-universe